 ABOUT

-Katalina S’Bath is an international visual artist with artworks that form part of private and public collections worldwide.
-Artwork is characterised by experimenting with techniques that vary from oil, acrylic and mixed media to coloured pencil, soft pastel, oil pastel, natural dyes.
-Other techniques practiced by the artist include printmaking, enamelling and stained-glass as well as digital and traditional photography, video and digital art.
-Her artwork is part of private and public art collections worldwide.
+Katalina S’Bath is an international visual artist who’s artworks appear in private and public collections worldwide.
+Her pieces are characterised by experimenting with techniques that vary from oil, acrylic and mixed media to coloured pencil, soft pastel, oil pastel, natural dyes.
+The artist practiced printmaking, enamelling and stained-glass as well as photography, video and digital art.
+She grew up in a creative environment surrounded by film makers, artists and writers.
+Early inspirations included mythology, poetry, magical-realism in the writings of Julio Cortazar and the art of Alfred Mucha and Leonardo.
+Many years spent living in the North of Europe lead to developing a subtle approach to understanding colour and form.

 A Creative Path